bitcoin-library/bitcoin-library-frontend/README.md

 Since everything is based on Nostr and sent to relays also other services could easily make use of the data.

+See here for some slides I created for the Hack-Nostr-On Hackathon: [Slides](https://bitcoin-library.github.io/slides/2023-05-05-hack-on-nostr/2023-05-05-hack-on-nostr.html#/title-slide)

 ![Screenshot](./docs/media/sample_screenshot.png)

 ## Metadata Scheme of Notes